Ordesa and Monte Perdido National Park

 Ordesa and Monte Perdido National Park Review

-Well-marked and well-maintained mountain trails lead to waterfalls, caves, and spectacular observation points.
+Well-marked mountain trails lead to waterfalls, caves, and spectacular observation points.
 The standard tour, a full day's hike (eight hours), runs from the parking area in the Pradera de Ordesa, 8 km (5 miles) northeast of Torla, up the Arazas River, past the gradas de Soaso (Soaso risers—a natural stairway of waterfalls) to the cola de caballo (horse's tail), a lovely fan of falling water at the head of the Cirque de Cotatuero, a sort of natural amphitheater.
 There is one refuge, Refugio Gorez, north of the cola de caballo.
 A return walk on the south side of the valley, past the Cabaña de los Cazadores (hunters' hut), offers a breathtaking view followed by a two-hour descent back to the parking area.
 A few spots, although not technically difficult, may seem precarious.
 Information and guidebooks are available at the booth on your way into the park at Pradera de Ordesa.
-The best time to come is May to mid-November but check conditions with the tourist office: Centro de Visitantes de Torla, before driving into a blizzard in May or missing out on el veranillo de San Martín ("Indian summer") in fall.
+The best time to come is May to mid-November, but check conditions with the tourist office, Centro de Visitantes de Torla, before risking driving into a blizzard in May or missing out on el veranillo de San Martín ("Indian summer") in fall.